Click here to read CSI's Quarter II e-Newsletter "Shaping the Narrative in Underserved Communities".

-Today, the CSI team has grown from this powerful intergenerational duo to a diverse, skilled, and dynamic team with individuals in Canada, USA, Qatar, Tanzania, Uganda, and South Africa, who share the passion and uphold CSI values, mission, and vision.
-The CSI Team, mostly of volunteers, works with communities, healthcare providers, host country Governments, local and international partners, and donors to achieve desired goals.
+The CSI team has grown from this powerful intergenerational duo to a diverse, skilled and dynamic team who embody the passion and uphold CSI values, mission, and vision.
+The CSI Team, mostly volunteers, works with local leaders, healthcare providers, host country governments, local and international nonprofits, business partners, and donors to impact and transform underserved communities.

-Grow into a reputable and trusted global organization in the significant reduction of preventable maternal, newborn, infant, child, and adolescent disability or death.
+Grow into a reputable and trusted global organization in the significant reduction of preventable/treatable maternal, newborn, infant, child and adolescent disabilities and deaths.

 Results, Integrity, Respect, Commitment, Accountability, Collaboration, and Excellence are core to our approaches in achieving CSI's vision and mission.